Hôtel de Besenval: Embassy of the Swiss Confederation (until 1957 as the Swiss Legation)

-On the afternoon of 8 March 1938, Walter Stucki, the designated Envoy of the Swiss Confederation to France (right), and the French Foreign Minister Yvon Delbos (at his desk) met for talks in Delbos' office at the Ministry for Foreign Affairs.
+On the afternoon of 8 March 1938, Walter Stucki, the designated Envoy of the Swiss Confederation to France (right), and the French Foreign Minister Yvon Delbos (at his desk) met for talks in Delbos' office at the Ministry of Foreign Affairs.
 On this occasion, Stucki presented Delbos with a copy of his lettres de créance, which Stucki later presented to the President of the French Republic, Albert Lebrun.
 One of the topics of conversation that afternoon was the relocation of the Swiss Legation to the Hôtel de Besenval.
-A few days later the world looked very different.
+A few days later, the world looked very different.
 On 10 March, the Government Chautemps IV under Prime Minister Camille Chautemps resigned and Delbos was no longer foreign minister.
 On 12 March, the Anschluss Österreichs took place.
 It was the eve of World War II.

 During the second half of the 19th century, the Hôtel de Besenval became more and more of a revenue house.
 By 1909, the whole building was subdivided into apartments.
 Before World War I, most of the tenants were aristocrats.
-In the aftermath of World War I, parts of the Hôtel de Besenval served from 1936 to 1938 as the seat of various international arbitral tribunals provided for in the peace treaties.
-Years earlier, in 1925, Jean-Charles, Marquis de Montholon-Sémonville, Prince d'Umbriano del Precetto (1875–1954), who lived in the family's castle in Italy, the Castello di San Michele, and who was a descendant of Marie-Elisabeth-Olive Guigues, Comtesse de Moreton de Chabrillan, who had bought the Hôtel de Besenval in 1797, sold the Hôtel de Besenval for FRF 3,000,000 to the public company Société immobilière Pompadour.
-The majority shareholders of the company were Emily Grace Baumann, née Kinsley (1862–1951), an American heiress and widow of Gustav Baumann (1853–1914), a Swiss gentleman from St. Gallen, and her son, Clifton K. Baumann (1893–1936).
+In the aftermath of World War I, parts of the Hôtel de Besenval served from 1936 to 1938 as the seat of various international arbitral tribunals established under the peace treaties.
+Years earlier, in 1925, Jean-Charles, Marquis de Montholon-Sémonville, Prince d'Umbriano del Precetto (1875–1954), sold the Hôtel de Besenval for FRF 3,000,000 to the public company Société immobilière Pompadour.
+At that time, the Marquis de Montholon-Sémonville lived in his family's Italian castle, the Castello di San Michele.
+He was a descendant of Marie-Élisabeth-Olive Guigues, Comtesse de Moreton de Chabrillan, who had purchased the Hôtel de Besenval in 1797.
+The majority shareholders of the Société immobilière Pompadour were Emily Grace Baumann, née Kinsley (1862–1951), an American heiress and widow of Gustav Baumann (1853–1914), a Swiss gentleman from St. Gallen, and her son, Clifton K. Baumann (1893–1936).
 However, Emily Grace Baumann and her son Clifton only lived in the Hôtel de Besenval temporarily between 1930 and 1931.
 The property continued to be occupied primarily by tenants until it was sold in 1938.
 One of the more illustrious tenants was George Bakhmeteff, the last tsarist Russian ambassador to the United States.
 One of the last tenants to leave the Hôtel de Besenval before it was taken over by the Swiss Confederation was the retired US ambassador Robert Peet Skinner, former US ambassador to Greece, Estonia, Latvia, Lithuania and Turkey.